PowerPanel/Overuse/README.md

 # Overuse
-Hosting overuse scripts to run on your webserver
+Here you will find scripts that can be used to send data to PowerPanel.
+These scripts need to be run in a cronjob to send the data and charge your customers in PowerPanel.
+Read http://support.powerpanel.io/overuse/ for more information.